n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/node-base-files.md

 ### inputs

-Array of strings.
+_Array of strings_ | _Required_

 Names the input connectors.
 Controls the number of connectors the node has on the input side.
+If you need only one connector, us `input: ['main']`.

 ### outputs

-Array of strings.
+_Array of strings_ | _Required_

 Names the output connectors.
 Controls the number of connectors the node has on the output side.
+If you need only one connector, us `output: ['main']`.

 ### credentials

-Array of object.
+_Array of objects_ | _Required_

 This parameter tells n8n the credential options.
 Each object defines an authentication type.

 The object must include: